 Altitude: Up to 25,000ft

-Flight Style: Two 25ft diameter rotors, each with three propellors, can tilt from vertical lift mode (like a traditional helicopter) to horizontal fixed wing flight (like a traditional airplane).
+Flight Style: Two 25ft diameter rotors, each with three propellers, can tilt from vertical lift mode (like a traditional helicopter) to horizontal fixed wing flight (like a traditional airplane).

 Our Take on the AW609

-Leonardo Helicopters has made a unique choice by designing an aircraft based on technology that's been in military use as early as 1997, rather than designing a new vehicle from scratch.
-While this may prevent Leonardo from designing a vehicle completely based on visions for the future, it will likely give the AW609 quicker route to certification and ultimately private flight.
+Leonardo Helicopters and AgustaWestland have made a unique choice by designing an aircraft based on technology that's been in military use as early as 1997, rather than designing a new vehicle from scratch.
+While this may prevent Leonardo/AgustaWestland from designing a vehicle completely based on visions for the future, it will likely give the AW609 quicker route to certification and ultimately private flight.
 This strategy, combined with Leonardo's long time expertise in making and certifying aircraft, give the AW609 a strong chance at being one of the first VTOLs in the air for private use.
 Additionally, the advance and certification of the AW609 may create a clearer path for other new eVTOL aircraft to be certified.
+However, the program has not been without challenges, including the loss of a vehicle during flight testing in 2015.